-If someone on your shopping list is into smart home devices, the Satechi Dual Smart Outlet and Hue White and Color Ambiance Lightstrip are great additions to any HomeKit household, and mesh Wi-Fi systems from Orbi and AmpliFi will ensure that all devices remain connected anywhere in the house.
+If someone on your shopping list is into smart home devices, Nanoleaf's products and the Hue White and Color Ambiance Lightstrip are great additions to any HomeKit household, and mesh Wi-Fi systems from Orbi and AmpliFi will ensure that all devices remain connected anywhere in the house.

 - Lifx lights (starting at $30) - Lifx lights sync to HomeKit and offer various bulbs and lightstrips for colorful lighting scenarios.

 - Hue White and Color Ambiance Lightstrip ($80) - One of the best options in the smart lighting space for quick-and-easy bias lighting.

 - Nanoleaf Shapes ($200) - Bright and unique wall lights, now with new shapes that offer more customization [Review].

 - Ecobee4 Thermostat ($250) - A favorite for HomeKit-enabled temperature controls.